HwangPeter/HoneyBump/README.md

 # HoneyBump
-The only place you need to stop before your baby bee (tm?) arrives.
+The only place you need to stop before your baby bee arrives.